 In addition, as a concession, the subject to tax condition would be considered met for specified foreign income that is exempt from tax in the foreign jurisdiction from which the specified foreign income is received if the exemption is resulting from a tax incentive granted by the foreign jurisdiction for carrying out substantive business activities in that jurisdiction.
 Generally, substantive business activities refer to business activities that are carried out through staff with certain expertise and actual expenditure is incurred to carry out the activities.

-With respect to the condition in point (b) above that the headline tax rate of the relevant foreign tax jurisdiction is at least 15 per cent, the IRAS has announced that where:
+With respect to the condition in point (b) above that the headline tax rate of the relevant foreign tax jurisdiction is at least 15 %, the IRAS has announced that where:

 The IRAS has also announced that if the conditions for exemption of specified foreign income described above are not met, the IRAS may nevertheless consider granting an exemption on such income received by resident taxpayers on a case-by-case basis under certain specified scenarios and subject to certain conditions being met.